Spring, Summer, & Fall Westmont in San Francisco

 Make the beautiful and challenging city of San Francisco your classroom!

 At Westmont in San Francisco, you’ll spend a semester with a living-learning community open to all majors while interning in the city and studying an exciting curriculum focused on global studies.
-Join 20-25 students living in an historic Victorian mansion in the heart of the city, where you’ll work for organizations serving populations such as the homeless and refugees or for financial and technology companies.
+Join 20-25 students living in a community house in the beautiful neighborhood of Pacific Heights, where you’ll work for organizations serving populations such as the homeless and refugees or for financial and technology companies.
 Take classes in economics, sociology, theology or literature that satisfy general education requirements and offer effective and meaningful Christian engagement with the poor and the marginalized throughout the world.
 Grapple with the big questions: Who am I?
 Who is my neighbor?
 What is God calling me to do?
 The community gathers on Tuesday evenings so professors and students can cook for each other and worship and read Scripture together.
-Our students report that their transformational experiences have shaped their lives well beyond college.
+Students report that their transformational experiences have shaped their lives well beyond college.

-Outstanding faculty, leading researchers, and public writers eager to integrate faith with rigorous academic work and Christian practice teach a range of course, including these offerings (past and current):
+Outstanding faculty, leading researchers, and public writers eager to integrate faith with rigorous academic work and Christian practice teach a range of courses, including these offerings (past and current):

-An elaborate Victorian mansion, the Clunie House is located on the Panhandle of Golden Gate Park a few blocks from the famous Haight-Ashbury neighborhood.
+The WSF House (also called the Jackson St. House) is located in the beautiful neighborhood of Pacific Heights, a few blocks from the historic Presidio of San Francisco.
 Its unique setting (only three miles from downtown and four miles from the Pacific Ocean) allows you to immerse yourself in life and culture of the city.
 Using nearby public transportation, you can explore the city's many attractions and commute to various internship sites.
-The Haight-Ashbury, Inner Sunset, Inner Richmond, Japantown, Pacific Heights and Castro districts are minutes away.
-Golden Gate Park begins directly across the street and features green space and areas for outdoor recreation.
+The Haight-Ashbury, Inner Richmond, Japantown, NOPA, and the Marina districts are minutes away.
+The Presidio is 2 blocks away and features 2 square miles of green space and areas for outdoor recreation.
 Pursue endless possibilities with the city of San Francisco at your front door!

-At the beginning of the semester, training sessions with Career Development & Calling staff will prepare you to search for an internship and equip you with skills such as resume-writing and interviewing that you'll also find helpful in your professional endeavors after college.
+At the beginning of the semester, training sessions with the COVE staff will prepare you to search for an internship and equip you with skills such as resume-writing and interviewing that you'll also find helpful in your professional endeavors after college.
 You'll meet with professors to identify possible internships in San Francisco, and you'll complete three interviews at various placement sites before choosing an internship.

 Fulfills GE Serving Society